 On the flip side new technology has also opened a myriad of possibilities for organised crimes via syndicates and criminals to operate across borders through corrupt law enforcement and procurement systems, vulnerable to bribes and human errors.

 Corruption is now acknowledged as a primary enabler of transnational crimes, and the recent first ever UNGA Special Session on corruption last June 2021 had affirmed the urgent need to fight this scourge and emphasized the importance of technology to combat corruption, tracking down corporate proxies and criminals by establishing beneficial ownership and transparent registries, as well as improved international cooperation on asset recovery in its political declaration.

-Join us to mark the International Anti-Corruption Day 2021 and listen to the views of our panel of experts on this year’s theme: Using Technology to Turn the Tide Against Corruption.
+C4 Center marked the International Anti-Corruption Day 2021 with this year’s theme: Using Technology to Turn the Tide Against Corruption.

 - Procurement Professionals

 - Investigative Journalists

 - Financial & Investment Professionals